Asymptotics of spherical dynamos exhibiting a small-scale MAC balance: Conclusion

 \section{Conclusion}

 Understanding the dynamics of Earth's outer core and the interiors of other planets and stars requires the extrapolation of model output by many orders of magnitude in parameter space.
 The identification of asymptotic behaviour in model output is paramount for this extrapolation process.
 A key component of this process is the identification of the asymptotically small (or large) parameter.
 In non-magnetic rotating convection this parameter is the Ekman number, $Ek$, and all other small parameters present, including the Rossby number, can be directly tied to $Ek$ via so-called distinguished limits.
 The dynamics of rapidly rotating convection is QG; a rigorous derivation of the nonlinear three-dimensional QG model is possible in planar \citep{mS06}, and annular geometries with small radial length scales \citep{mC13}.
 Recent work shows that the dominant scalings characterising the small-scale dynamics in both planar and spherical geometries are identical when the magnetic field is either not sufficiently strong to disrupt the geostrophic balance \citep{mY22,mY22b} or is not present at all \citep{jN24}.
 Given that the force balance present within the outer core is not directly observable, it is important to determine how the magnetic field influences the dynamics and resulting scaling behaviour as it becomes increasingly strong.
-Towards this end, we have used a set of numerical models that exhibit a leading-order MAC balance to determine how the dynamics depend on the Ekman number, and compared the results with equivalent simulations in which no magnetic field is present.
+Towards this end, we have used a set of numerical models with $Pr=1$, $Pm=2$ (with a subset of simulations varying $Pm$ from $0.2$ to $5$), $Ek \in \{3\times 10^{-6}, 10^{-5}, 3\times 10^{-5}, 10^{-4} \}$ and $Ra$ up to $50$ times supercritical to determine how the dynamics depend on the Ekman number, and compared the results with equivalent simulations in which no magnetic field is present.
 Our findings, given in terms of the asymptotic scalings, are summarized in table \ref{T:scalings}.
 These results help to explain the behaviour of the forces studied in prior work \citep[e.g.][]{kS15,rY16}, and therefore provide a quantitative measure for the degree of asymptoticness that is obtained in any given simulation.